QubitProducts/bapistrano/README.md

 #### Build

 By default, the build command is `npm run build`, but you can specify a custom command in `package.json` key `bap.build`.
 Similarly, at the end of the `upload` or `release` execution, `npm run clean` gets run.
 Change this with `bap.clean`.
-Environment variables BAP_RELEASE_NAME and BAP_BRANCH are set before executing the build command so that the build process could take this into account.
+Environment variables BAP_RELEASE_ID and BAP_BRANCH are set before executing the build command so that the build process could take this into account.
 For example, this might be useful when specifying the `webpack` `publicPath` option.
-BAP_RELEASE_NAME is of structure YYYY-MM-DDTHHmmss-commit, where commit is the first 6 commit characters.
+BAP_RELEASE_ID is of structure YYYY-MM-DDTHHmmss-commit, where commit is the first 7 commit characters.

 #### REVISION